When you’re new to herbs, many things can be intimidating. One of the most uncertain areas for many new herbalists is understanding herbal safety.

 2. The Rule of “Whole”

 An example is aspirin.
 Salicylic acid was found in the bark of the white willow tree and had been used for thousands of years to decrease inflammation, dull pain, and thin the blood.
-This chemical was extracted and used to create the first aspirin, but in its natural form it was an incredibly bitter white powder that upset the delicate mucous membranes of the mouth and stomach.
-Over the years, the natural chemical from white willow bark was replaced with a synthetic version that was easier on the body and modern aspirin was formed.
+This chemical was extracted and used to create the first aspirin, but in its natural form, it was an incredibly bitter white powder that upset the mucous membranes of the mouth and stomach.
+Over the years, the natural chemical from white willow bark was replaced with a synthetic version that was easier on the body, and modern aspirin was formed.
 (Source)

 3. Herb-Drug Interactions